Where to Stay in Costa Rica First Time: 16 Best Areas

 For those who love live performance art, San Jose has a great collection of theatres and auditoriums, such as The Melico Salazar Theater and The National Theater Of Costa Rica.
 Both host world-class dramatic performances, while the latter is considered the most historic building in San Jose.

-This cultural hub of the country also has a fabulous collection of museums on offer.
-You will find the Jade Museum, which contains more than 7000 pieces of pre-Columbian jade artifacts.
-If you want to learn about the history of money in Costa Rica, visit the Pre-Columbian Gold Museum, which is home to more than 1600 pre-Columbian pieces of art dating back to 500 AD.
+• the Pre-Columbian Gold Museum, to learn about the history of money in Costa Rica.
+It is home to more than 1600 pre-Columbian pieces of art dating back to 500 AD.

 San Jose is home to the Simón Bolívar Zoo and Culture Square (Plaza de la Cultura), allow you to take a stroll and learn about the animals, history, and architecture of San Jose.